 If you find something you agree with, or disagree with, or simply interesting, please do comment.

 Following a degree in Civil Engineering from the University of Edinburgh (1st Class, 1997), I studied the behaviour of the Cardington Structure in fire and obtained my Phd in 2000, also from Edinburgh.
 I then spent some time working on silo structures as a researcher before moving to Aberdeen to work on offshore design for Andrew Palmer and Associates.
 In 2003 I returned to academia as lecturer at the University of Nottingham before a move back to Edinburgh in 2005.
 I was promoted to Senior Lecturer in 2011 and for two and half years was Head of Civil Engineering .
 In 2014 I was appointed Reader in Structural Engineering at the University of Manchester and in 2017 I joined Warwick as Professor.
-I am Fellow of the Institution of Structural Engineers, a Chartered Engineer and Fellow of the Higher Education Academy.
+I am Fellow of the Institution of Structural Engineers, a Chartered Engineer and a Senior Fellow of the Higher Education Academy.